hpcleuven/VscDocumentation/source/cloud/terraform.md

 :::{warning}
 Exposing ports to the internet is potentially dangerous.
 Make sure that the application you're exporting is properly secured.
 :::
+(terraform_share)=
 ## NFS Share
-The latest(06/2024) templates include a module to easily configure an NFS share.
+The latest templates include a module to easily configure an NFS share.
 ```hcl
 module "nfs-share" {
   source = "../modules/nfs_share"